A Short History of Women's Centers International

 The members of Baraka Women's Center previously had not been able to complete education or to develop skills to earn income sufficient to advance out of poverty.
 Most are engaged in small-scale businesses either in their makeshift housing structures or on narrow alleyways.
 Generally they have limited access to clean water, food, clothing, and healthcare.

-In the past four years, over 500 women registered at Baraka Center.
+our years, over 500 women registered at Baraka Center.
 They’ve made extraordinary progress in four major training programs including Adult Education (functional literacy and completion of primary education), Reproductive Health Awareness and Screening, Entrepreneur and Leadership Training, and Awareness/Prevention/Counseling for gender-based violence.
 Trained members manage the Center and operate with funding from local sources.

 The Left Coast Calls